namhyung/uftrace/doc/uftrace-replay.md

 COMMON OPTIONS
 ==============
 -F *FUNC*, \--filter=*FUNC*
-:   Set filter to trace selected functions only.
-This option can be used more
+:   Set filter to trace selected functions and their children functions.
-    than once.
+    This option can be used more than once.
 See *FILTERS*.

 -N *FUNC*, \--notrace=*FUNC*
-:   Set filter not to trace selected functions (or the functions called
+:   Set filter not to trace selected functions and their children functions.
-    underneath them).
     This option can be used more than once.
 See *FILTERS*.

 -H *FUNC*, \--hide=*FUNC*
 :   Set filter not to trace selected functions.